CTXz/Not-so-Tiny-Dimmer/README.md

 Once everything is set in PlatformIO, make sure the parameters in the [configuration header](src/config.h) match your needs and simply click the upload button.
 The firmware should be flashed onto your TinyDimmer in no time.

-If you're planning to flash the firmware without the PlatformIO IDE, **make sure to program the ATtinys fuses for it to run at 16Mhz!**
+If you're planning to flash the firmware without the PlatformIO IDE, **make sure to program the ATtiny's fuses for it to run at 16Mhz!**

 ## Project log